hawaii-desktop/greenisland/README.md

 The API is based on QtCompositor which is shipped by the qtwayland module.

-Green Island is used by the Hawaii desktop environment to make its own Wayland compositor.
+Green Island can be used by any desktop environment that wish to implement its compositor by using QML.

-You can find a compositor with the Hawaii [shell](https://github.com/mauios/hawaii-shell).
-More compositors will be available here.

 ## Dependencies